radiantearth/radiant-mlhub/CONTRIBUTING.md

 before being recorded to a cassette.

-The default record mode is `--record-mode=once` which means when you run `pytest` and new tests which are marked as VCR.py tests will automatically get recorded as new cassettes.
+The default record mode is `--record-mode=once` which means when you run `pytest` any new tests which are marked as VCR.py tests will automatically get recorded as new cassettes.
 New cassettes should be then be committed in Git.

 To re-record a cassette use: